-National charity, Action with Communities in Rural England (ACRE) has published updated information to help village halls reopen in light of new government guidance.
+National charity, Action with Communities in Rural England (ACRE) has published updated information to help village halls reopen in light of new government rules.

 The charity first published information to help village halls reopen in June and was met with an overwhelmingly appreciative response.

-ACRE is continually reviewing the Information Sheet to make sure it is compliant with changing government rules on social distancing.
+ACRE is continually reviewing the Information Sheet to make sure it is compliant with changing government rules.

 Download the guidance

 The following information can be freely used by village halls committees.